isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 <summary><strong>Why is public blockchains used?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
-<p>TradeTrust utilizes public Blockchain or Distributed Ledger Technology
+<p>TradeTrust utilises public Blockchain or Distributed Ledger Technology
-to demonstrate provenance, essential for the legitimacy of documents such as Bills of Lading.
+to demonstrate provenance that is essential for the legitimacy of documents such as Bills of Lading.
 Non-Fungible Tokens (NFTs) are used to ensure the singularity of the record for transferable documents, with blockchain recording the NFT transactions to electronically endorse and transfer the ownership of a document among stakeholders along a trade flow.
 This choice was deliberate to <strong>eliminate the need for a central authority</strong> or body to govern the network and gatekeep participation, allowing for an open and interoperable system for all international parties to participate seamlessly.</p>
 <p></p>
 </div>
 </details>